110 FCM Core Clerkship (2 - 9 units) Fall, Winter, Spring, Summer

-Instructor(s): M. Vener Prerequisite(s): Successful completion of a pre-core clerkship medical student curriculum (Essential Core, Foundations 1 or Joint Medical Program)
+Instructor(s): E. Brode, B. Wan Fahimi Prerequisite(s): Successful completion of a pre-core clerkship medical student curriculum (Essential Core, Foundations 1 or Joint Medical Program)

-Restrictions: Medical student Activities: Independent Study, Web-based course work, Clinical Clerkship
+Restrictions: Medical student Activities: Direct - Independent Study, Asynchronous - Independent Study

 A required core clerkship in Family Medicine where students learn to provide primary care in an outpatient setting.
 Under supervision and with instruction, students perform ambulatory visits for chronic care, acute care and preventive care.

-Instructor(s): M. Vener Prerequisite(s): • Students must have completed at least 4 sessions of FCM 110 and either OB/Gyn 110 or Med 110 clerkship. • Students must have a strong interest in primary care.
+Instructor(s): M. Vener Prerequisite(s): Students must have completed at least 4 sessions of FAM CM MED 110 and either OB GYN R S 110 or MEDICINE 110 clerkship.
+Students must have a strong interest in primary care.

-Restrictions: Medical Students in Foundations 2 Activities: Clinical Clerkship
+Restrictions: Medical Students in Foundations 2 Activities: Direct - Clinical Experience/Patient Contact

 This is a Bridges Curriculum Clinical Immersive Experience (CIEx), which provide medical students in Foundations 2 opportunities to broaden and enhance their professional development in health care settings different from those of their core clerkships.
 San Francisco Free Clinic provides free primary care and urgent care for uninsured individuals in San Francisco.
 Students will work with family physicians and general internists to provide ambulatory care to primarily adult patients.

-130.02 Family Medicine with Maternity Care (3 units) Fall, Winter, Spring, Summer
+130.02 CIEx - Family Medicine with Maternity Care (3 units) Fall, Winter, Spring, Summer

-Instructor(s): W. Mills Prerequisite(s): Student must be in good academic standing and have an interest in a family and community medicine experience.
+Instructor(s): M. Nothnagle Prerequisite(s): Student must be in good academic standing and have an interest in a family and community medicine experience.

 This is a Bridges Curriculum Clinical Immersive Experience (CIEx), which provide medical students in Foundations 2 opportunities to broaden and enhance their professional development in health care settings different from those of their core clerkships.
 In this course, students will engage in family practice with a specific emphasis on maternity care.

-130.03 Women's Health and HIV Care in Family Medicine (3 units) Fall, Winter, Spring, Summer
+130.03 CIEx - Women's Health and HIV Care in Family Medicine (3 units) Fall, Winter, Spring, Summer

-Restrictions: Medical Students in Foundations 2 Activities: Block Elective
+Restrictions: Medical Students in Foundations 2 Activities: Direct - Clinical Experience/Patient Contact

 This is a Bridges Curriculum Clinical Immersive Experience (CIEx), which provide medical students in Foundations 2 opportunities to broaden and enhance their professional development in health care settings different from those of their core clerkships.
 Students will gain experience in the family medicine approach to HIV care and prevention among women.
 Students will work in the Women’s HIV Program at Parnassus, the Family HIV Clinic at ZSFG, and the National Clinical Consultation Call Center.